jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 Very often, students ask questions simply because they’ve let their ability to think atrophy.
 Whether it be from choice (“Googling” the answer to a problem) or force (buying into the myth that ease of acquisition is predictive of ability), students are quick to avoid struggle and difficulty.

 They believe that if it’s difficult, it must not be worth it.
-But in order to be successful, students need to believe the *exact* opposite of that.
+But in order to be successful, students need to believe the&nbsp;*exact*&nbsp;opposite of that.
 That’s why when a student asks you a question, you should consider asking it right back to them.

 By doing this, you’re forcing them to come up with \*some\* type of explanation.
 At the very least, it forces them to think about the problem.
-You don't expect a correct answer, but you \*should\* expect an attempt at an answer.
+You don’t expect a correct answer, but you \*should\* expect an attempt at an answer.

 Struggling to grasp the solution to a problem is useful because any progress you make towards it is uniquely your own.
 It’s not memorized, given, or contrived.
-It’s fought for, earned, [and won’t be quickly forgotten](https://www.scotthyoung.com/blog/2016/05/31/learn-fast-or-slow/).
+It’s fought for, earned,&nbsp;[and won’t be quickly forgotten](https://www.scotthyoung.com/blog/2016/05/31/learn-fast-or-slow/).

 When you ask the question back to the student, you’re giving them an opportunity to struggle.